hanatonikkou/xous-book/src/ch09-01-basis.md

 The PDDB retains in RAM a page table for every Basis.
 There are about 25,000 potential pages on a Precursor device, and there are no duplicate pages between Bases; thus, it's estimated that the page table structure may take about 500kiB of space at its largest.

 In addition to the page tables, the PDDB agressively caches all "small" keys.
 The current implementation assumes that any small key is always "hot" in cache, and the disk is just a write-through backing store in case power is lost.
-In practice, the heap size limit of the PDDB server is about 2MiB, so, the system should crash if one starts to push around a megabyte total of small key data.
+In practice, the heap size limit of the PDDB server is about 2MiB, so the system should crash if one starts to push around a megabyte total of small key data.
 That's about 256 exactly 4k-sized keys, but typically small keys are very small, about 32 bytes, so the practical limit is probably closer to 10k-20k 32-byte keys.

 Large keys consume about one 4k-page per key, regardless of the key size.
 Large keys only retrieve their data when requested, and will keep only the most recently accessed page in RAM, regardless of the size of the large key.
 Thus one could store a several-megabyte file in a large key, and not worry about blowing out the cache.